roman-collinge/TradingBridge/README.md

 ## Technologies

-TradingBridge uses the following technologies and tools:
+TradingBridge (will use) the following technologies and tools:
+- TradingView Webhook Alerts
+- Python Lambda function deployed to AWS

 ## Features